jmadinlab/habtools/README.md

 <img src="man/figures/habtools_logo.png" width = 120 alt="fishflux logo"/>

-`habtools` is a collection of tools for working with 3D surfaces and meshes for biologists and ecologists.
+`habtools` is a collection of tools for working with 3D surfaces and objects.
 There are helper tools for sampling and simulating surfaces, as well as tools for estimating metrics like surface area, rugosity, fractal dimension, convexity, sphericity, second moments of volume, circularity and more.

 ### Installation